-Today we’re officially releasing Functions, which make deploying AWS Lambda functions on Netlify as simple as adding a file to your Git repository.
+Today we’re officially releasing Functions, which make deploying serverless AWS Lambda functions on Netlify as simple as adding a file to your Git repository.
 We’re also officially releasing Identity and Forms out of beta, so now you can add dynamic functionality to your site without setting up servers, writing server-side code, or managing multiple accounts.

 Since adding these components is as easy as

 git push and manageable without a DevOps or a backend team, you no longer have to choose between a highly-performant static site or a flexible, dynamic architecture.
 You can have both.

 The promise of the JAMstack and the reality of the modern web